How to look after your quartz worktops

 - Quartz worktops do not stain easily.

-- The surface of your quartz worktop is non-porous so does not absorb water.
+- The surface of your quartz worktop is non-porous, so it does not absorb water.

 - The surface of your quartz worktop is also resistant to acids.